wazuh/wazuh-documentation/source/installation-guide/introduction/index.rst

     :align: center
     :width: 100%

-On the left side, the set of wazuh agents is represented.
-The Wazuh agents can communicate with the Wazuh cluster through a load balancer but it is not required, the load balancer can be removed.
+This architecture diagram represents a production Wazuh - Elastic stack environment.
+The Wazuh agents set (left side) can communicate with the Wazuh cluster through a load balancer but it is not required, the load balancer can be removed.

-On the center, it is represented the Wazuh cluster, which can be one a single-node Wazuh cluster (only one server with Wazuh server installed) or it can be two or more Wazuh managers distributed in two or more servers.
-Only the master Wazuh cluster node will have the Wazuh API.
-All the servers will have Filebeat installed.
+The Wazuh cluster (center) can be configured as a single-node cluster (only one server with Wazuh server installed) or a multi-node cluster (two or more Wazuh managers distributed in two or more servers).
+Only the master Wazuh cluster node will have the Wazuh API installed.
+All the Wazuh cluster servers will have Filebeat installed.

-On the right side, it is represented the Elasticsearch cluster.
-An Elasticsearch cluster may consist of one or more nodes.
+ An Elasticsearch cluster (right side) may consist of one or more nodes.

-On the right bottom side Kibana.
-This component will retrieve data from both clusters, Wazuh and Elasticsearch.
+Kibana (above Elasticsearch cluster) will retrieve data from both clusters, Wazuh and Elasticsearch.
 It will show data in a comprehensive way.

 Start deploying Wazuh server and Elastic Stack
 ----------------------------------------------